CongducPham/LowCostLoRaGw/README.md

 Then, in the script folder, run config_gw.sh to configure your gateway, as described [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README.md#configure-your-gateway-with-config_gwsh).
 After configuration, reboot your Raspberry.

-By default both local_conf.json and global_conf.json configure the gateway with a simple behavior: LoRa mode 1 (BW125SF12), no DHT sensor in gateway (so no MongoDB for DHT sensor), no downlink, no AES, no raw mode. clouds.json enables only the ThingSpeak demo channel (even the local MongiDB storage is disabled).
+By default gateway_conf.json configures the gateway with a simple behavior: LoRa mode 1 (BW125SF12), no DHT sensor in gateway (so no MongoDB for DHT sensor), no downlink, no AES, no raw mode. clouds.json enables only the ThingSpeak demo channel (even the local MongoDB storage is disabled).
 You can customize your gateway later when you have more cloud accounts and when you know better what features you want to enable.

 The LoRa gateway starts automatically when RPI is powered on.
 Then use cmd.sh to execute the main operations on the gateway as described in [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README.md#use-cmdsh-to-interact-with-the-gateway).